mysteriumnetwork/mysterium-checkbot/README.md

 > `docker build --tag mysterium-client -f Dockerfile-client .`

-Once that image is built, you can must configure the bot (see below section) using the `.env` file, using `.env.example` as a template.
+Once that image is built, you can must configure the bot (see below section) using the `.env` file (see `.env.example` as a template).

 Once you have configured the bot, you can run it: